tedashikode/agents/README.md

 "Use content-marketer to write SEO-optimized blog post" "Get sales-automator to create cold email sequence" "Have customer-support draft FAQ documentation"

+# Project management
+"Use project-manager to create sprint plan for user authentication feature" "Have project-manager assess risks for the mobile app launch" "Get project-manager to coordinate cross-team dependencies for API migration"
 ```

 ### Multi-Agent Workflows